-The Bowery borders Chinatown, Little Italy, the Lower East Side and the East Village.
+The Bowery is a street and neighborhood in the southern portion of the New York City borough of Manhattan, known as a rough area.
+Its borders are Chinatown, Little Italy, the Lower East Side and the East Village.
 This is why the area has always been considered a cultural hub in New York.
 Already in the 19th century the Bowery was teeming with sailors, soldiers and other strays.
 Nevertheless (or mainly because of it) the New York tattoo history originated there.

-Martin Hildebrandt therefore opened the first tattoo studio in the USA also in this area.
-The German immigrant Hildebrandt went to sea for more than 30 years, explored the tattoo cultures of the world on his travels and learned how to tattoo from Alf Harrington during that time.
+For this reason, Martin Hildebrandt opened the first tattoo studio in the USA in this area.
+The German immigrant Hildebrandt went to sea for more than 30 years, explored the tattoo cultures of the world and learned from Alf Harrington how to tattoo.
 In 1858 – one year after the historic riots in the Five Points – he opened the first tattoo studio in the USA in southern Manhattan.

-Besides the pioneers Hildebrandt, Thomas and Lee, Samuel O’Riley is probably one of the most important figures in New York’s tattoo history.
-O’Riley patented the first electric tattoo machine in 1891 and is therefore also called the father of electric tattooing.
+Besides the pioneers Hildebrandt, Thomas and Lee, Samuel O’Reilly is probably one of the most important figures in New York’s tattoo history.
+He patented the first electric tattoo machine in 1891 and is therefore also called the father of electric tattooing.

 After his death, his pupil Charlie Wagner took over the shop at N°11 Chatham Square.
 1904 Wagner received the patent for the first electric coil tattoo machine.
 This is still the most used machine in the tattoo world.